dashingsoft/pyarmor/docs/reference/man.rst

 All the files in the command line will be taken as Python script, because a few scripts has unknown extension but it's still Python script.

 All the paths in the command line will be taken as Python Package, package name is set to path's basename, all the ``.py`` files in this path are package modules.
-If this package has any sub-pacakge, use  :option:`-r` to search recursively.
+If this package has any sub-package, use  :option:`-r` to search recursively.

 Do not use ``pyarmor gen src/*`` to obfuscate a package, it will obfuscate any file in the ``src``, even they're not python scripts.